 Healthcare has always been an industry of choice for women for many reasons.
-Over 60% of employees in the US entering healthcare industry are women.
+Over 60% of employees in the US entering the healthcare industry are women.

-Based on the above statistics healthcare in the US is one of the top industries for working women.
+Based on the above statistics, healthcare in the US is one of the top industries for working women.
 Moreover, no gender gap in promotion rates in healthcare – unlike in most industries, good compensation and flexibility lead to greater career satisfaction.
 Women in healthcare report higher work satisfaction than Men (75:71).

 Women can get into healthcare, craft a career and have a variety of experiences.

 To know more..
-Click Here – https://ptt.edu/programs/central-processing-and-sterile-services-technician-course/
+Click Here – /programs/sterile-processing-and-central-services-technician-program/